BakoviDagi/vue-dynamic-slider/README.md

 # vue-dynamic-slider
 Dynamic and light-weight slider for Vue

-Note: This is in beta and is subject to change.

 ### Installing
   - Yarn: `yarn add vue-dynamic-slider`
   - or NPM: `npm install vue-dynamic-slider`